We admit every other year and will next be admitting for fall 2023, updated information on auditions and deadlines will be posted here in fall 2022.

 - One set of unofficial college transcripts, photocopy is fine.

-If you miss a deadline and are still interested in auditioning, please email firstname.lastname@example.org to see if we have space available.
+If you miss the deadline and are still interested in auditioning, please email email@example.com to see if that is possible.

 For more information on the PATP program, contact Professor Jeffrey Fracé.

 We will be also be auditioning actors through U/RTA.
 U/RTA auditions will be entirely online this year.
 Please visit urta.com for more information.